aptech/docs/docs/CR-ftos.rst

     cc = "24.561 + j6.32240e-02 is a complex number."

-Some other things you can do with ftos:
+Some other things you can do with :func:`ftos`:

 ::